worldsocoled/trigger-tracker/README.md

 # Trigger Tracker

-**Trigger Tracker** is a Python-based application designed to help users monitor and log personal triggers throughout the day.
-The goal is to identify patterns and gain insights that can support mental health management and therapy sessions.
-This project showcases practical Python skills, data handling, and simple data visualization.
+**Trigger Tracker** is a Python-based application designed to help users log and reflect on their personal triggers throughout the day.
+By capturing details such as the trigger itself, surrounding events, and emotional responses, the app makes it easier to identify patterns and share insights with a therapist.

----
+This project demonstrates practical Python skills, data handling, modular design, and data visualization.

 ## Table of Contents
 - [Features](#features)